cds-snc/gcds-components/README.md

 ## Local installation

 - Clone the repo `git clone https://github.com/cds-snc/gcds-components`.
-- Change into the `/packages/web` directory.
 - Run `npm install` to install all Node.js dependencies.
-- Run `npm run build` to compile web components.
+- Run `npm run build` to compile all three packages (web components, react and angular).

-To test the Angular/React packages locally make sure to link the packages to the web package using `npm link`.
+You can test the Angular and React packages locally as this repository is setup using [lerna](https://lerna.js.org/) which uses [`npm workspaces`](https://docs.npmjs.com/cli/v10/using-npm/workspaces) under the hood.
+Npm workspaces automatically handles the linking of dependent packages on `npm install` so there is no need to manually use `npm link`.

 <br/>
 <br/>